 Some people who have had COVID-19 experience a range of symptoms that can last months or years after the initial illness, which can then have a significant impact on quality of life and function.

-Post-COVID-19 is an umbrella term for any symptoms that remain after you are initially infected with COVID-19.
+Post-COVID-19 (also known as "long-COVID") is an umbrella term for any symptoms that remain after you are initially infected with COVID-19.

 People who are extremely vulnerable to severe illness might benefit from COVID-19 treatments if diagnosed early in the stages of infection.
 COVID-19 treatments typically need to be started within five to seven days of symptoms.